ZaccWu/ZaccWu.github.io/_posts/2019-12-16-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

             'DeviceType','DeviceInfo']
 ```

-Also, for the missing value, we need to fill those columns with mean or mode.
+For columns with missing values, we need to fill them with average or mode.

 ```python
 def drop_columns(data):